zmaril/cowbird/README.md

 protocols.
 I bought the rust book and started trying to reimplement cowbird in that language but it got a bit overwhelming so I stopped.
 Elixir is my next try, so let's see what happens.

-## What are some interesting parts to look at?

-* The parser for postgres' binary protocol.
-* The parser for postgres' sql implementation.

 ## What is a cowbird?

 In nature, a cowbird is a bird that lays eggs in the nests of other birds.